-- The use of ICT complies with legal requirements. - The maximum benefit is obtained from MF&RA investment in ICT facilities. - Risks arising from improper use of information, identity or equipment are minimised. - Individual users can have confidence that they can only be held accountable for their own actions, and not unknowingly those of others.
+- The use of ICT complies with legal requirements. - The maximum benefit is obtained from MF&RS investment in ICT facilities. - Risks arising from improper use of information, identity or equipment are minimised. - Individual users can have confidence that they can only be held accountable for their own actions, and not unknowingly those of others. - Children and young people using technology are helped to be kept safe.